Toru Wilson Koga

 He received a Commendation Ribbon with Metal Pendant for his service from January 1, 1953, to July 27, 1954, as Unit Supply Sergeant, Administrative Detachment, 8122nd Army Unit, Headquarters Far East and UN Command, Tokyo, Japan.
 He was cited for his “mature judgment, integrity, and devotion to duty” and his “conscientious endeavors, keen sense of responsibility, and exemplary efforts.”
 His Unit Supply Room was considered one of the best in the Far East Command.
 On December 10, 1955, he completed the Sixth Army Area Advanced Leaders Course and received the Certificate of Training at Fort Ord, California.

 Toru W. Koga retired from the U.S. Army on December 31, 1969, with over 25 years of service.
-At his retirement, he was 5’7”, 185 lbs.
-The post-WWII medals that he received were: National Defense Service Medal (with one Oak Leaf Cluster), Korean Service Medal, and United Nations Service Medal.
+At his retirement, he was 5’7” tall, 185 pounds.
+The post-WWII medals that he was awarded were the Army Commendation Medal with two oak leaf clusters, National Defense Service Medal with one oak leaf cluster, Korean Defense Service Medal, and United Nations Service Medal.

 The following year, during the last quarter of 1970, he married Christine Vera Chatfield (born 1920) in Southampton, England.
 They had met while both were working at the U.S. Army site at Hythe.
 Vera had one daughter, Anne Chatfield.
 Anne married Graham Woodhead and had sons Adrian, Steven, David, and Phillip.